Mitmischer/sepsis-prediction/README.md

 ## Installation
 1) Copy training.tar.zst to the path /sepsis in your Google Drive.
-2) Open preprocessing.ipynb in Google Colab.
+2) Open preprocessing_prediction.ipynb in Google Colab.

 ## Results